krytarowski/pkgsrc-desktop/Gnome3.md

 ####Notes

+* SystemBSD

+    13:06 < ajacoutot> no; systembsd is not going anywhere currently 13:07 < ajacoutot> I'd rather look into loginkit and consolekit2 13:07 < ajacoutot> the other stuff systembsd "would" provide is not mandatory (just nice to have, that's all)

+####Ordered notes

+1. 2015-06-06 WTMPX / NetBSD patch sent upstream https://bugs.freedesktop.org/show_bug.cgi?id=90882

 ####Unordered notes

-* TODO: Githubify packages https://github.com/GNOME Reported issues with missing tags on the mirror
+* TODO: Githubify packages https://github.com/GNOME Reported issues with missing tags on the mirror | Update (2015-06-06) GitHub shows all tags on the release page and hides them in the scroll popup menu

 ####What is done